crate/services-docs/docs/tutorials/sign-up.rst

 .. _sign-up:

 =======
-Sign up
+Sign Up
 =======

-Before you can start using :ref:`CrateDB Cloud <index>`, you must first sign up for a user account.
+Before you can start using :ref:`CrateDB Cloud <index>`, you need to sign up for a user account.

 As a CrateDB Cloud user, you can create and manage organizations.
-As an organization administrator, you can also manage other CrateDB Cloud users as well as launch CrateDB Cloud clusters and other CrateDB Cloud products.
+As an organization administrator, you can also manage other CrateDB Cloud users, and launch CrateDB Cloud clusters and other CrateDB Cloud products.

-We currently support four signup methods: using an account at Github, Google or Microsoft, and making a separate username and password supported by Amazon Cognito.
+CrateDB Cloud supports four signup methods: Using an account at Github, Google, or Microsoft, or create a separate username and password supported by Amazon Cognito.

 Consequently, the signup screen will look as follows: